China foreign ministry says planned U.N. event on Xinjiang an insult | Politics

 China foreign ministry says planned U.N. event on Xinjiang an insult

-"This is total blasphemy against the United Nations," she said.
-China has said the organizers of the virtual U.N. event, which is due to be held Wednesday, use "human rights issues as a political tool to interfere in China's internal affairs".
+"This is total blasphemy against the United Nations."
+China has said the organizers of the virtual event at the United Nations, which is due to be held Wednesday, use human rights issues to interfere in China's internal affairs.

+"We trust the member states will see through this political scheme ... and choose to reject it," China's U.N. mission said in a statement later on Monday.
+"The U.S. and other co-sponsors are obsessed with fabricating lies and plotting to use Xinjiang-related issues to contain China and create mess in China."
+U.S. Secretary of State Antony Blinken, ahead of a meeting of foreign ministers last week from the Group of Seven rich democracies, said that Washington was not trying "to contain China or to hold China down."

 Some Western states and rights groups have accused authorities in Xinjiang of detaining and torturing Uyghurs in camps, which the United States has described as genocide.
-In January, Washington banned the import of cotton and tomato products from Xinjiang over allegations of forced labor.
-Beijing denies the accusations and describes the camps as vocational training centers to combat religious extremism.
+In January, Washington banned the import of cotton and tomato products from Xinjiang over allegations of forced labour.
+Beijing denies the accusations and describes the camps as vocational training centres to combat religious extremism.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)